online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 #### Configuration ([Video](https://video.drift.com/v/abYGbYsT875/))

-This script has 4 variables:
+This script has 4 variables that you must set:

 - USER
   - description: The user of the remote machine that photos are being sent to